teorema-ai/datablocks/README.md

 # datablocks
 > SUMMARY
-datablocks is a Python package that manages Datasets built out of Datablocks and residing in Dataspaces.
+datablocks is a Python package that manages datasets built out of Datablocks and residing in Dataspaces.

-A Datablock build data on demand in batches, while a Dataset uses a Datablock to fill build #...

-Numerical experiment dataset management toolkit.
+It is an experiment dataset management toolkit.

-Manages lifestages of a dataset encapsulated in a `Databuilder` class.
+`datablocks.datablock.DBX` manages lifestages of a dataset encapsulated in a `Datablock` class.
-`Databuilder` is not formally specified but at a minimum should implement the following interface:
+* `Datablock` interface at a minimum should implement the following interface:
 ```
-    class Databuilder:
+    class Datablock:
-        def __init__(self, root:str, filesystem: fsspec.AbastractFileSystem, **kwargs):
+        @dataclass
+        def SCOPE:
             ...

-        def build(**scope):
+        def build(scope: SCOPE, filesystem: fsspec.AbstractFileSystem, *roots):
             ...
-        def read():
+        def read(scope: SCOPE, filesystem: fsspec.AbstractFileSystem, *roots):
             ...
 ```
-then `datablocks.datablock.DB(Databuilder, 'alias')` or `datablocks.datablock.DB('path.to.Databuilder`, 'alias')`
-generates a `Datablock` class that can be used to
+* Optionally, it is recommended that the following additional members methods be implemented.
+    - `VERSION` [member]
+    - `valid(scope: SCOPE, filesystem: fsspec.AbstractFileSystem, *roots)`
+        . [`scope` can be ignored here if the validation can be done solely based on `roots` and `filesystem`]
+    - `metric(scope: SCOPE, filesystem: fsspec.AbstractFileSystem, *roots) -> Float
+        . [`scope` can be ignored here if the metric can be computed solely based on `root` and `filesystem`] *`datablocks.datablock.DBX(Datablock, 'alias')` or `datablocks.datablock.DBX('path.to.Datablock', 'alias')` can be used to
 * build and cache a dataset
 * interrogate its build history,
 * debug logging failures
 * read the data

-If `**scope` includes the result of other `DB` as input specified as follows
+If `**scope` includes the result of other `DBX` as input specified as follows
 ```
     dbarray10 = DB(datablocks.test.datasets.PandasArray, 'dbarray10')
     DB(datablocks.test.datasets.PandasMultiplier, 'dbmult10_3').build(input=dbarray10.reader(), multiplier=3.0)
 ```
-then `DB` builds a lazy execution graph, whose nodes include (1) reading `dbarray10`, (2) building `dbmult10_3` from the inputs.
+then `DBX` builds a lazy execution graph, whose nodes include (1) reading `dbarray10`, (2) building `dbmult10_3` from the inputs.
 The graph is evaluated in an evaluation pool, potentially remotely, potentially in parallel, depending on the pool type.

 More details below.